Covid-19 funding support for doctoral students

 Coronavirus Job Retention Scheme (CJRS)

-The Coronavirus Job Retention Scheme has changed and will close on 31 October 2020.
+The Coronavirus Job Retention Scheme has changed and will now run until 31 March 2021, with a review in January 2021.
 You can read the latest information on the UK Government job retention scheme.

 Flexible remote working opportunities